 Maria Isabel Herran, M.D., has devoted herself to international health, refugee children, and the development and regulation of international adoption.
 Like much of the work needed to protect vulnerable populations in the developing world, needs far exceed the funding available.
-Since 1999 Dr. Herran has volunteered full-time to work with non-profit agencies, motivated by her own experiences as a refugee and inspired by the efforts of her mentors to help children around the world.
+Dr. Herran also volunteered full-time to work with non-profit agencies, motivated by her own experiences as a refugee and inspired by the efforts of her mentors to help children around the world.

 Born in Cuba and raised in the United States from age 8, Maria Herran observed early on that the wealth and comfort of her family changed drastically once they became refugees in the United States.
 "I realized at that age that money, social status, and material wealth were transient, but education was long-lasting....[If I could obtain an education,] nobody could take that away from me."

 As a child she was discouraged by a family friend and doctor from becoming a physician "He used to tell me," she remembered, "that medicine was not a career for women."
 She pursued her goal, however, graduating with a bachelor of science degree, magna cum laude, from the University of Puerto Rico in 1974 and earning a doctor of medicine degree from the university's School of Medicine in 1977.